A Prolog assisted search for new simple Lie algebras: Introduction

 One thing worthy of note is that we needed an invariant to distinguish the algebras we found from those in the literature; to wit, we calculated the number of $2$-nilpotent elements of known and unknown Lie algebras $L$ of a fixed dimension.
 This calculation amounts to counting the number of points on a rather complicated affine variety (or scheme if one prefers) over $\GF(2)$, which is a fundamental classical problem.
 What the authors found remarkable was that while well-known routines in Magma, GAP and Sage were relatively easy to use, their runtime was unsatisfactory and produced no progress after hours.
 On the other hand, using a more complicated input with Prolog calculated and counted the points in seconds.

 This article is intended to be self-contained for a reader conversant with linear algebra and finite fields.
 With that in mind, its structure is as follows.
 We begin with preliminaries: \S\ref{sec:prologprolog} gives an overview of Prolog and CLP(FD).
 Then we give some mathematical background: \S\ref{sec:liealg} gives the definition of a simple Lie algebra over a field and states what is known about those which are finite-dimensional over an algebraically closed field; \S\ref{sec:thinlie} recalls the notion of a thin decomposition for a finite-dimensional simple Lie algebra over $\GF(2)$ and gives a useful plausibly weaker definition of a thin algebra.
 In \S\ref{sec:search} we describe our deployment of Prolog to find new simple Lie algebras and check uniqueness up to isomorphism.
-This gave us our four new $31$-dimensional examples.
+This gave us our seven new $31$-dimensional examples.
 Furthermore, extrapolating with the help of Prolog's guidance, we produced two new families of Lie algebras; these are explicitly described with generators and relations in \S\ref{sec:new} where we also we prove that they are simple.
 We give an updated table of the simple Lie algebras known over $\GF(2)$ in \S\ref{sec:bigtable}, where we are able to give more systematic descriptions to some of those already found.

-(In fact, this means we can also list one in dimension $14$ which seems to have gone under the radar---see the remarks in \S\ref{sec:forms}.)
-Finally, we discuss future possibilities for the project.
+The GitHub repository \url{github.com/cushydom88/simple-lie-algebras} contains the code we used for this article and a library of known simple Lie algebras up to dimension 31, including our new discoveries.